MrZQAQ/AntiCookieStuffing-VPS/README.md

 1. Click the link below and copy all content
     https://raw.github.com/1779729350/AntiCookieStuffing-VPS/master/Anti_Cookie_Stuffing.txt
 2. Open the settings of ADBLOCKS PLUS - Advanced
-3. Click 'Edit filter rules' button
-4. Paste you just copied and save
+3. Paste you just copied to 'my filter list'
 You can manually update it every month.
 Just replace your custom rules from this project.
 **Be careful to back up your personal rules!**